Penthious/obsidian-dnd/3-Mechanics/CLI/2-Mechanics/CLI/bestiary/elemental/efreeti.md

 NoteIcon: monster
 BestiaryType: elemental
 SourceType: Bestiary
-BookSource: Monster Manual p.
+BookSource: "Monster Manual p.
 145, Princes of the Apocalypse, The Rise of Tiamat, Tales from the Yawning Portal, Waterdeep: Dungeon of the Mad Mage, Tasha's Cauldron of Everything, Journeys through the Radiant Citadel, Keys from the Golden Vault.
-Available in the SRD.
+Available in the SRD."
 ---
 # [Efreeti](2-Mechanics/CLI/bestiary/elemental/efreeti.md)
 *Source: Monster Manual p.
 145, Princes of the Apocalypse, The Rise of Tiamat, Tales from the Yawning Portal, Waterdeep: Dungeon of the Mad Mage, Tasha's Cauldron of Everything, Journeys through the Radiant Citadel, Keys from the Golden Vault.
 Available in the SRD.*